 Invoking apps using active text

-UI controls with text can display certain strings as active text elements, similar to a hyperlink that a user can tap or press.
+UI controls with text can display certain strings as active text that a user can tap or press, similar to a hyperlink.
 An active text element is used to invoke an app that is designed to be an invocation target.
 Active text elements that are built into the BlackBerry 10 OS include email addresses, phone numbers, PINs, hashtags, and web addresses.
-These elements appear in emails, calendar entries, contact cards, and so on.
-You can add custom active text elements that invoke your app by registering string patterns and application targets with the BlackBerry 10 OS.
+These elements appear in email messages, calendar entries, contact cards, and so on.
+The following table outlines the standard patterns for these built-in active text elements:

 To use a regular expression pattern, you specify a regular expression that conforms to the ICU regular expression standard.
 For more information on this standard, see the ICU User Guide.
 Strings in UI controls become active text elements if they match this pattern exactly.

-Patterns are specified in the bar-descriptor.xml file using the <invoke-target> element.
-Here's an example app that adds both a URI pattern and a regular expression pattern:
+Patterns are specified in the bar-descriptor.xml file using the <invoke-target-pattern> element.
+Here's an example that shows an invocation requst that contains both a URI pattern and a regular expression pattern:

 <invoke-target id="com.mycompany.myapplication"> <invoke-target-name>My application name</invoke-target-name> <invoke-target-type>application</invoke-target-type> <filter> <action>bb.action.VIEW</action> <mime-type>*</mime-type> <property var="uris" value="examplenews:"/> </filter> <invoke-target-pattern> <pattern-value type="regex">(?i)example\w*(server|site)</pattern-value> </invoke-target-pattern> <invoke-target-pattern> <pattern-value type="uri">examplenews:</pattern-value> </invoke-target-pattern> </invoke-target>